top of page

 Agnès Varda in "Mur murs", 1980 min.1.50

 The public approval of these murals as artworks has allowed Barcelona’s municipality to cede some walls to art collectives to appropriate them legally, assuring some control back over them while increasing the attractiveness of the area, as if walls had the power to improve a place’s reflected image.
 Those areas may suddenly be defined as dynamic, diverse and inclusive, allowing people to express themselves, in opposition to those clean walls possibly seen as conservative and authoritative, where a single tag may surely be seen as a strange sign to quickly repel.
 Hence, cleanness opposes creativity, and street art all of a sudden means progressiveness—a claim that may amuse the suburbs.
-Useless to say that these expressions are differently perceived in bohemian, gentrified atmospheres for the middle class, than in conflictive areas.
-However, in all of these discrepancies, there are pseudo-artists who mainly work for themselves, at times for an audience, disregarding the legal walls, the social walls, the interests of ones or others, and who only care of a mark left to attest their presence.
-This is definitely what made me enter into this world, to transform walls while transforming myself and, when possible, to evoke contrasting reactions beyond my street.
+Useless to say that these visual expressions are differently perceived in bohemian, gentrified atmospheres for the middle class, than in conflictive and marginal areas.
+However, in all of these discrepancies, there are pseudo-artists who mainly work for themselves, at times for an audience, disregarding the legal walls, the social walls, the interests of ones or others, and who only care for a mark left to attest their presence.
+This is definitely what made me enter into this world, to transform walls while transforming myself and, when possible, to evoke contrasting reactions beyond my street’s boring monotony.

 door 2.jpg